ECHO-Chicago: Serious Mental Illness

 - Identify challenges faced by SMI patients in primary care;

-- State registry components of population health management and how they can be used to track SMI patients;
+- State registry components of population health management and how it can be used to track SMI patients;

 - Define how screening, brief intervention, and referral to treatment (SBIRT) can be used to treat SMI patients;